mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-09-09-zachorybenton-portrait.md

 ---
-layout: work
+layout: media
 title: "Is that a hanging noose?"
-description: "PaperFaces portrait of @ZachoryBenton drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @ZachoryBenton drawn with Paper by 53 on an iPad."
 modified: 2013-09-12
 image:
   feature: paperfaces-zachorybenton-twitter-lg.jpg